Low (band): Side projects

 plays Lea's originals, instrumentals, and covers, using looping pedals and pared-down arrangements.
 Their first album, Imperfecta, was released in June 2012.

 Sparhawk plays in the Neil Young tribute act Tired Eyes and Derecho Rhythm Section.

 On September 27, 2024, Sparhawk released his second solo album, White Roses, My God.
 His third, Alan Sparhawk With Trampled by Turtles, was released on May 30, 2025.

+Sparhawk also sang in the soundtrack to the 2025 film The Testament of Ann Lee, alongside Josephine Foster, Shelley Hirsch, Maggie Nicols, Phil Minton, and others.